 Social Security Numbers are collected by Ohlone College for state and federal reporting purposes.
-Upon admissions to Ohlone College, each student is assigned a unique seven-digit student ID number that will be used by the College to assign academic data to student records.
-Students are asked to use the College-generated student ID number when requesting information from College offices.
+Upon admission to Ohlone College, each student is assigned a unique seven-digit student ID number that will be used by the College to assign academic data to student records.
+Students are asked to use the college generated student ID number when requesting information from College offices.
 Instructors will also use this number when processing grades.

-Regulations relating to student records are contained infederal law (Family Educational Rights and Privacy Act of 1974) and California law (California Education Code).
-Copies of these laws and the policies and procedures of the Ohlone Community College District are available for perusal in the Office of Admissions and Records; the Library; and the Office of the Vice President, Student Services.
+Regulations relating to student records are contained in federal law (Family Educational Rights and Privacy Act of 1974) and California law (California Code of Regulations).
+Copies of these laws and the policies and procedures of the Ohlone Community College District are available for perusal in the Office of Admissions and Records, Library, and the Office of the Vice President, Student Services.

-Academic records are maintained in the Office of Admissions and Records under the custody of the Director of Admissions and Records.
-Other records containing information regarding students are maintained as appropriate to the needs of the students by Financial Aid, Disabled Services, Veterans Affairs, Health Sciences Division, and Campus Security.
+Academic records are maintained in the Office of Admissions and Records under the custody of the Dean, Enrollment Services.
+Other records containing information regarding students are maintained as appropriate to the needs of the students by Financial Aid, Disabled Students Programs and Services, Veterans Services, Health Sciences Division, and Campus Police Services.

 Release of Records Information

-All official records of the College are held as confidential and no record of information regarding a student will be released without prior written authorization from the student.
-Waiver forms are available on the Admissions and Records website and from the Information Desk in the second floor lobby of Building 7 on the Fremont campus.
+All official records of the college are held as confidential and no record of information regarding a student will be released without prior written authorization from the student.
+A Release of Information Waiver form (PDF) is available on the Admissions and Records website.
 Federal and state laws make exceptions, giving certain persons the right of access to records without prior written consent, provided there is a just need to see the records.